BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Futhermore, FEP mirrors Kant's view that perception is constructed by the mind's active faculties.
 The world "as it is" is unknowable directly---we only perceive it through mental filters and structure.
 Heidegger, in contrast, stressed the *immediacy (i.e. pre-conceptual) and embeddedness of experience*: we are not detached observers but beings thrown into a meaningful world that is not build in the mind.
-Heidegger's philosophy fits tightly with theories that view perception as *embodied*, *skillful*, and *embedded in practical action*, not representational---just like enactivism and Gibson's direct perception.
+Heidegger's philosophy fits tightly with theories that view perception as *embodied*, *skillful*, and *embedded in practical action*, not representational---just like *enactivism* and Gibson's *direct perception*.
 Constructivists such as Maturana and Varela also went with Heidegger but moved the world into the system itself, arguing that *cognition arises through dynamic interaction with an environment* that is, in part, *selected* or *enacted* by the organism itself.

 Yet, each position has its blind spots.